adityaramesh/smartfile/README.md

 extended to perform more specialized tasks.
 This system makes defining behaviors for new files types an enjoyable experience, rather than something that seems to impede your workflow.

+## Installation

+This package requires Vundle.
+If you do not have Vundle installed already, you can get it [here](https://github.com/gmarik/vundle/).
+Just add

+	Bundle 'adityaramesh/smartfile'

+to your list of repositories in `.vimrc`.
+The next time you start up Vim, use `:BundleInstall` to have Vundle install Smartfile.

+## Uninstallation

+Remove

+	Bundle 'adityaramesh/smartfile'

+from your `.vimrc`, and remove `~/.vim/bundle/smartfile`.

+## Setup